A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Can small businesses use the ACA’s health insurance marketplaces (exchanges)?

-Instead of having small businesses use the exchange to enroll in coverage, HealthCare.gov now directs them to seek out a broker or contact an insurance company directly.1 And although the site still maintains a tool where employers can check to see if there are SHOP plans available in their area (for purchase directly from an insurer or with the help of a broker), the tool no longer shows any available plans in most areas.
-But as described below, there are still SHOP-certified plans available in parts of eight states that use HealthCare.gov.
+Instead of having small businesses use the exchange to enroll in coverage, HealthCare.gov now directs them to seek out a broker or contact an insurance company directly.2 And although the site still maintains a tool where employers can check to see if there are SHOP plans available in their area (for purchase directly from an insurer or with the help of a broker), the tool no longer shows any available plans in most areas.
+But as described below, there are still SHOP-certified plans available in at least some areas of six states that use HealthCare.gov.

 SHOP enrollment lagged from the start

-The Small Business Health Options Program (SHOP) never really took off.
-As of 2017, HHS reported that there were fewer than 39,000 people enrolled in SHOP coverage across the 26 states that had fully federally-run SHOP platforms at that point.
-Hawaii was the first state to obtain approval for a 1332 waiver, and its purpose was to eliminate the state’s SHOP exchange as of 2017.
+The Small Business Health Options Program (SHOP) never really took off.1 As of 2017, HHS reported that there were fewer than 39,000 people enrolled in SHOP coverage across the 36 states that had fully federally-run SHOP platforms at that point.3 Hawaii was the first state to obtain approval for a 1332 waiver, and its purpose was to eliminate the state's SHOP exchange as of 2017.4

-Arkansas, Mississippi, and Utah used to run their own SHOP platforms (although all three states used HealthCare.gov for individual market enrollments), but had switched to the federal SHOP platform or a direct-to-carrier process by 2019.
-Arkansas noted that they would no longer have a SHOP option because insurers were no longer participating in SHOP in Arkansas.
+Arkansas,5 Mississippi,6 and Utah7 used to run their own SHOP platforms (although all three states used HealthCare.gov for individual market enrollments), but had switched to the federal SHOP platform or a direct-to-carrier process by 2019.
+Arkansas officials noted that they would no longer have a SHOP option because insurers were no longer participating in SHOP in Arkansas.5

 And the lack of insurer participation in SHOP has not been limited to states that use the federally-run exchange.
-The same thing happened in Washington state as of 2018.
-And Minnesota, which has a functional state-run exchange for individuals, discontinued its SHOP platform.
+The same thing happened in Washington state as of 2018.8 And Minnesota, which has a functional state-run exchange for individuals, discontinued its SHOP platform in 2018 because carriers stopped offering SHOP-certified plans.9

 Individual market QHP issuers were allowed to stop offering SHOP plans in 2018